sideswap-io/sideswapclient/doc/protocol.md

 ## Improvement

-The main drawback of the three-step model is the requirement placed on the Maker to both be online as well as being asked to sign for the transaction in a manner which is timely and fair on the Taker.
+The main drawback of the three-step model is the requirement placed on the Maker where Alice is asked to be both online and able to sign for the transaction in a manner which is timely and fair on the Taker.
 SideSwap has implemented an auto-sign functionality where the UTXOs (PSET) offered may be automatically signed upon receipt of a signed offer which corresponds to the requested price and counter-quantity.